 Any similar use that the Town of Sorrento deems to be a home occupation by reason or acceptance as a home occupation in the community.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Alcohol Beverage Business Standards

 Purpose.
 Commercial businesses serving alcohol pose potential public safety problems.
 In issuing a development permit for these businesses, the Planning Commission may provide such terms and conditions in order to assure that development is compatible with existing or planned development on neighboring property.